irparaja/aws-ebs-snapshots-lambda/README.md

 This repository is for managing AWS EC2 EBS volume snapshots.
 It consists of a "snapshot creator", a "snapshot manager" for deleting old archives and a "snapshot copier" that moves them to another region.

+There is an AWS EC2 'Lifecycle Manager' which provides nearly equivalent functionality but currently cannot copy snapshots to another region.

 ## Functionality:

 - Automatic snapshots (on whatever schedule you prefer)